 Rank.
-The Series L Preferred Stock ranks with respect to a liquidation, (i) on parity with the common stock, the Company's Series H Preferred Stock, the Company's Series M Preferred Stock and the Company's Series N Preferred Stock, (ii) senior to the Company's Series F Preferred Stock, and (iii) junior to any other class or series of preferred stock of the Company afterwards created and ranking by its terms senior to the Series L Preferred Stock.
+The Series L Preferred Stock ranks with respect to a liquidation, (i) on parity with the common stock, the Company's Series H Preferred Stock, the Company's Series M Preferred Stock, the Company's Series N Preferred Stock and the Company's Series O Preferred Stock, (ii) senior to the Company's Series F Preferred Stock, and (iii) junior to any other class or series of preferred stock of the Company afterwards created and ranking by its terms senior to the Series L Preferred Stock.